 Cultural Competence in Service Delivery

 Culture—a person’s beliefs, norms, values and language—plays a key role in every aspect of our lives, including our mental health.
-Cultural competence is a doctor’s ability to recognize and understand the role culture (yours and hers) plays in treatment and to adapt to this reality to meet your needs.
-Unfortunately, research studies have shown lack of cultural competence in mental health care.
+Cultural competence is a doctor’s ability to recognize and understand the role culture (yours and the doctor's) plays in treatment and to adapt to this reality to meet your needs.
+Unfortunately, research has shown lack of cultural competence in mental health care.
 This results in misdiagnosis and inadequate treatment.
 African Americans and other multicultural communities tend to receive poorer quality of care.

 However, you can improve your odds of getting culturally sensitive care.

-While we recommend you do directly to a mental health professional since this is their area of expertise, if you do not feel comfortable right away, a primary care doctor is a great place to start.
-The primary care doctor may be able to start the assessment process to determine if you have a mental health condition or assist you in getting a referral to a mental health professional.
+While we recommend you go directly to a mental health professional because this is their area of expertise, if you do not feel comfortable right away, a primary care doctor is a great place to start.
+The primary care doctor might be able to start the assessment to determine if you have a mental health condition or help refer you to a mental health professional.

-Unfortunately, while you may prefer finding an African American mental health professional, this is not often possible since there are a small percentage of African American providers.
-Thankfully, professionals are increasingly required to learn how to effectively treat people from diverse backgrounds.
+Unfortunately, while you may prefer finding an African American mental health professional, this is not often possible because there are a small percentage of African American providers.
+The good news is that professionals are increasingly required to learn how to effectively treat people from diverse backgrounds.
 However, as mentioned before, many providers still lack cultural competence and do not know how to effectively treat African Americans.

-When meeting with your provider, ask questions to get a sense of his level of cultural sensitivity.
+When meeting with your provider, ask questions to get a sense of their level of cultural sensitivity.
 Do not feel bad about asking questions.
 Providers expect and welcome questions from their patients since this helps them better understand you and what is important to you.
-Your questions give your doctor and health care team important information about you, such as your most important health care concerns.
+Your questions give your doctor and health care team important information about you, such as your main health care concerns.
 Here are some questions you could ask:

 - Have you treated other African Americans?

 - Have you received training in cultural competence or on African American mental health?